About getting data into Splunk Enterprise

 Before you can use Splunk Enterprise, you need to add data to it.
 When the data source is defined, Splunk Enterprise begins to index the data stream and transform it into a series of individual events that you can view and search.
 If the results are not what you want, tweak the indexing process until you are satisfied.

-This topic is a brief overview of the types of data that you can add to Splunk, the ways to get that data into Splunk, and where Splunk stores that data after you add it.
+This section of the tutorial is a brief overview of the types of data that you can add, the ways to get that data into Splunk Enterprise, and where the data is stored after you add it.
+For a discussion about adding data see Getting Data In.

 What kinds of data?

 Splunk Enterprise works with any data.
-In particular, all IT streaming and historical data.
+In particular, it works with all IT streaming and historical data.
 This data is from event logs, web logs, live application logs, network feeds, system metrics, change monitoring, message queues, archive files, and so on.

 The data can be on the same machine as the Splunk indexer (local data), or it can be on another machine (remote data).
-For information on local versus remote data, see "Where is my data?" in the Getting Data In manual.
+For information on local versus remote data, see "Where is my data?" in Getting Data In.

 In general, categorize input sources as follows: